adam-maj/deep-learning/README.md

 # 2. Narratives

-We can look back at this history of progress in deep learning through the lens of constraints, and see a few key milestones that stand out above the rest which completely shifted the paradigm of constraints and narratives around deep learning.
+We can look back at this history of progress in deep learning through the lens of constraints, and see a few key milestones that stand out above the rest which have completely shifted narratives around deep learning.

-These narrative shifts alone had a large impact on progress in the industry, as narratives are particular effective tools for allocating capital and talent toward problems[^18].
+Since narratives are a powerful tool for allocating capital and talent toward problems[^18], these narrative shifts alone have had a significant impact on deep learning progress.

 <br />